Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

 ---
 id: how-to-backup-your-Hubs-instance
 title: How to back up your Hubs instance
-description: Information on how to backup and restore your Hubs instance on DigitalOcean
+description: Information on how to backup and restore your Kubernetes node on DigitalOcean, and thereby your Hubs instance
 ---

 These instructions are written for users, newbies, or non-developers.
 These instructions only apply to single-node clusters, where data is stored on the node ("hostPath" volumes).
 If you arrived here from the [Beginner’s Guide](./beginners-guide-to-CE.md) which guided you generally to a one node setup, you are fine to follow these.